ConcurrencyPlus

 Right now, it's still quite difficult to make use of AsyncSequence

 .
-These libraries might be useful and are defintely worth checking out as well.
+These libraries might be useful and are definitely worth checking out as well.

-- AnyAsyncSequence: super-focused on solving the lack type-erased sequences
+- AnyAsyncSequence: super-focused on addressing the lack of type-erased sequences

 - AsyncAlgorithms: Apple-owned reactive extensions to